ryanbaldwin/FHIRPatients/README.md

 ## Installation
 1. Clone this here project
 2. Run `carthage bootstrap --platform iOS --cache-builds`
 3. Wait.
-Realm never released Swift 4 binaries via Carthage, so Carthage will build them for you.
+Realm never released Swift 4 binaries via Carthage (for `realm-cocoa` 2.x), so Carthage will build them for you.
 This will take a while.
 Go get a coffee.
 3. Open the project, build it, sell it for millions 💰

 ## About the App